How to Create an EVVM Service

 bytes memory signature,

-uint256 priorityFee_EVVM,
+uint256 priorityFeeEvvm,

-uint256 nonce_EVVM,
+uint256 nonceEvvm,

-bool useAsync,
+bool isAsyncExecEvvm,

-bytes memory signature_EVVM
+bytes memory signatureEvvm

 ) external {

 // 1.
-Verify customer's signature
+Verify customer's signature and consume nonce (prevents replay attacks)

 "orderCoffee",

-coffeeType, ",",
+coffeeType,

 );

-// 3.
+// 2.
 Process payment through EVVM

 requestPay(